I refreshed the data and style of the visualisation on 11 Sep 2019.

 tidygraph package to help calculate various network statistics.
 For example, the

 centrality_degree() function tells us the nodes with the most connections.
 We can add this as a column in our node data and use this later to do things like resize nodes depending on their centrality.

 You can manipulate the nodes and edges data frames in this tidygraph object by using the

 activate() function to switch between them.
 Currently the node data are active (it says ‘active’ above the nodes data frame), so our application of

 centrality_degree() to the network object will affect the node data specifically.

 relay_graph <- as_tbl_graph(relay_combos, directed = FALSE)%>% mutate(connections = centrality_degree()) %>% # number of connections arrange(desc(connections)) # order by number of shows print(relay_graph)

 The edges and nodes are now in the same object.
-You can see we have a 40 nodes and 66 edges and that the netowrk is undirected (nodes don’t ‘point’ to each other).
+You can see we have about 38 nodes and 64 edges and that the network is undirected (nodes don’t ‘point’ to each other).
 We also have eight ‘components’, which are the isolated groups of nodes that connect to each other, but not to other groups.

 ggraph package was designed to work seamlessly with

 ggraph‘s ’graph’ argument.
 Below are a couple of examples for demonstration purposes that show you just a handful of options.
 You can learn more about